 The Evening Transcript was one of the newspapers that made up the “cradle of American journalism.”
 It published an early draft of “America the Beautiful” in 1904 and ran from 1830 to 1941.
 When the original editor died in 1872, it was taken over by his sister, Cornelia Wells Walter, now widely regarded as the first female editor of a major daily paper.

 Members of Old South’s congregation included Samuel Adams and the young Benjamin Franklin and his family.
 Phillis Wheatley joined the church in 1771.
-Although she was an African-born slave, she became one of the best-known poets in pre-nineteenth century America.
+Although the enslaved girl was African-born, she became one of the best-known poets in pre-nineteenth century America.

 This 19th century literary center revolutionized literature by publishing the first bestselling works by American authors, including Harriet Beecher Stowe, Henry David Thoreau, Ralph Waldo Emerson, Henry Wadsworth Longfellow.